.My grandmother is a patient at Feresenius Dialysis in Wilkes-Barre Pennsylvania. I have experienced nothing but problems at the clinic.

 But, if you can't do your job to the fullest, don't be in the field.
 Especially a job that deals with the survival and well-being of that patients that need these service to simply live.

-Review about: Fresenius Medical Care Customer Care.
+Product or Service Mentioned: Fresenius Medical Care Customer Care.

 Reason of review: Poor customer service.